tweag/genealogos/DESIGN.md

 There are at least three components to achieve the complete task.

 - Data extraction from nixpkgs / a flake
-- CycloneDX SBOM generation from the previous step
+- CycloneDX BOM generation from the previous step
 - static HTML report from the previous step

 ## Data extraction